 Get tarot card reading online with decks by independent artists.
 This site was developed by tarot creators for visitors like you who wish to read their own cards online.
 Do a free reading now with the simple form below.
 A fine selection of 7 decks is available, which can be used with 17 spreads courtesy of Tarotsmith.

 1. symbolically explicit art dealing with archetypes, characters, situations and pips, as found in the tarot deck

 2. art and written works dealing with the tarot

 3. the collection of virtual tarot decks available to read with on this website

 How to Read Your Tarot Cards

 Even if you have no experience reading tarot cards at all, reading your own cards is fairly easy.
-Tarot reading is similar to other forms of divination such as dream interpretation, which a lot of people do without even realizing it.
+Tarot reading is similar to other forms of divination such as dream interpretation, which a lot of people do without even realizing it’s actually divination they are doing.
 The most important thing about reading is what the imagery means to you.
 Typically a reader asks a question and lays out the appropriate spread, a set of cards arranged in a particular pattern, which answers the query with symbolic art designed to trigger certain thoughts and feelings.